freesewing/freesewing/markdown/dev/reference/api/svg/style/en.md

 ---
-title: style
+title: Svg.style
 ---

-A string that will be rendered as the style section of the SVG document.
+The `Svg.style` property holds a string that will be rendered as the style section of the SVG document.

-The style attribute is where plugins will add additional snippets.
+## Signature

 ```svg
 <style type="text/css">